kottoization/PythonWebScrapping/README.md

 ## Future Enhancements

 1. **Machine Learning Integration:**
    Integrate ML models to predict cryptocurrency prices, identify potential growth in specific altcoins, and offer insights based on historical data.
+Adding multiple variables with strong correlation to the price will be crucial.

 2. **Text Mining Techniques:**
    Implement text mining to analyze sentiment from social media, news articles, forums, etc., to gauge market sentiment and inform decision-making processes.